 How Many Chill Hours Do Apples Need?

 Low chill varieties need less than 700 chill hours and can withstand hotter summers than other varieties.
-Medium chill varieties are apples that need chill hours of between 700-1,000 chill hours and high chill apples are those that require more than 1,000 chill hours.
+Medium chill varieties are apples that need chill hours of between 700 and 1,000 chill hours and high chill apples are those that require more than 1,000 chill hours.
 Low chill and medium chill apples can generally be grown in high chill regions, but high chill apples will not thrive in low chill climes.

 Although most apples need high chill hours, there are still plenty of medium to low chill cultivars.